civboot/fngi/notes/fu.md

 U8, U16 and U32 are used to specify the bit-width regardless of whether they are signed or unsigned (the operation determines signedness).

-SPtr means a "sector pointer", aka a 16bit pointer.
+CPtr means a "half pointer", aka a 16bit pointer.
 APtr is an "absolute pointer" aka a 32bit pointer.
-Typically only immediate (compile-time) pointers are SPtr's, so just Ptr also means APtr.
+Typically only immediate (compile-time) pointers are SPtr's, so Ptr also means APtr.

 On 16bit systems, an SPtr and APtr must have the same size of 16bits and the sector is always "0".